 - fine sea salt

-Making vegan corn pudding truly couldn't be easier.
-Here is the gist:
+Preparing vegan corn pudding truly couldn't be easier.
+Here's the gist (scroll down for the full recipe):

-- Set out the JUST Egg so it can warm to room temperature.
+- Set out the container of JUST Egg so it can come to room temperature.
 Also thaw the corn if using frozen.
 A microwave comes in handy to speed up the process.

 - Combine the flour, sugar, salt, and baking powder in a small bowl.

-- In a larger bowl whisk melted butter and creamer (or milk) into the JUST Egg.
+- In a larger bowl whisk the melted butter and creamer (or milk) into the JUST Egg.
 Add the dry ingredients to the bowl and whisk until smooth.
+Then fold in the corn.

-- Bake for 50 to 55 minutes or until golden and set.
+- Pour into the prepared baking dish, and bake for 50 to 55 minutes or until golden and set.

 How To Serve